Many businesses hire staff through temp agencies to fill in short-term gaps in their business such as for sickness or holidays.

 Refine the list of duties down to the critical essential tasks and skills that must be performed, and include this list in your brief to your temp agency.

 Every business needs a clear induction/orientation process for new hires.
-Your temp is no exception.
+Your temp employee is no exception.
 Every temp needs to know:

 - Safety & security including where they should store their personal items during working hours.

 - Location of amenities such as toilets & kitchens.

 - Expected hours of work & break times.